 Fragment - Live Code Graphics - macOS App

-Fragment is a design tool that utilizes GLSL and live coding to allow anyone to create spectacular imagery with math(s)!
+Fragment is an open source design tool that utilizes GLSL and live coding to allow anyone to create spectacular imagery with math(s)!

 Similar to shadertoy.com, glslsandbox.com, and glslb.in.
 Fragment is a constrained design tool for content creation within the boundaries of two triangles.
 If none of that made any sense, please visit www.shadertoy.com